cptpcrd/pypsutil/docs/index.rst

    Returns an instance of a dataclass with ``current``, ``min``, and ``max`` attributes, representing the current, minimum, and maximum CPU frequencies.

+   If the frequencies cannot be determined, returns ``None``.

    :return: An instance of a dataclass containing the current, minimum, and maximum CPU frequencies.
-   :rtype: CPUFrequencies
+   :rtype: CPUFrequencies or None

-   Availability: Linux
+   Availability: Linux, macOS, FreeBSD, OpenBSD

 .. py:function:: percpu_freq()

    Identical to :py:func:`cpu_freq()`, but returns a list representing the frequencies for each CPU.

+   If the frequencies cannot be determined, returns an empty list.

    :return: A list of the frequencies of each CPU.
-   :rtype: CPUFrequencies
+   :rtype: list[CPUFrequencies]

-   Availability: Linux
+   Availability: Linux, FreeBSD

 .. py:function:: cpu_times()